gdputra/gdputra.github.io/_pages/teams.md

 permalink: /teams/
 ---

-I have been privileged to collaborate with highly motivated students and colleagues, enabling us to conduct cutting-edge research together.
+I have been privileged to collaborate with highly motivated students and colleagues, enabling us to conduct quality research together.

 <div class="team-slider" id="team-slider">
 	<style>